marian-stanciulica/Foodybite/README.md

 ### Presentation

-This layer makes the requests for getting data using a service and it formats the data exactly how the `UI` module needs it for displaying.
+This layer makes the requests for getting data using a service and it formats the data exactly how the `UI` module requires it.

-Decoupling view models from the concrete implementations of the services allowed me to simply add the caching and the fallback features later on without changing the view models and shows how the view models conforms to the `Open/Closed Principle`.
-Additionally, since I created separate abstraction for each request I was able to gradually add functionality to each request.
-For this reason, each view model has access to only methods it cares about, thus respecting the `Interface Segregation Principle` and making the concrete implementations depend on the clients' needs as they must conform to the protocol.
+By decoupling view models from the concrete implementations of the services allowed me to simply add the caching and the fallback features later on without changing the view models and shows how the view models conform to the `Open/Closed Principle`.
+Additionally, since I created separate abstractions for each request, I was able to gradually add functionalities.
+For this reason, each view model has access to methods it only cares about, thus respecting the `Interface Segregation Principle` and making the concrete implementations depend on the clients' needs as they must conform to the protocol.

-On the other side, adding all methods in a single protocol would have violated the `Single Responsibility Principle`, making the protocol bloated and forcing the clients that implements it to contain methods they don't care about, which is also a violation of the `Liskov Substitution Principle` if the client crashes the app because it doesn't know how to handle that scenario or simply don't care about implementing that method and decide to voluntarily crash the app.
+On the other side, adding all methods in a single protocol would have resulted in violating the `Single Responsibility Principle`, making the protocol bloated and forcing the clients to implement methods they don't care about.
+It's also a violation of the `Liskov Substitution Principle` if the client crashes the app when it doesn't know how to handle that behaviour or simply don't care about implementing it.

 Thus, by introducing abstractions, I increased the testability of the view models since mocking their collaborators during testing is a lot easier.

 ### UI

 The following diagram is the tree-like representation of all the screens in the app.
-Since I wanted the views to be completely decoupled from one another to increase their reusability, I decided to move the responsibility of creating subviews on layer above, meaning the composition root.
+To increase the reusability of views, I made the decision to move the responsibility of creating subviews to the layer above, meaning the composition root.
 Additionally, I decoupled all views from the navigation logic by using closures to trigger transitions between them (More details in the [Main](#main) section).

-The best example is the `HomeView` which is defined as a generic view which needs:
+The best example is the `HomeView` which is defined as a generic view requiring:
-- one closure to signal that the app should navigate to the restaurant details screen (the view being completely agnostic how the navigation is done)
+- one closure to signal that the app should navigate to the restaurant details screen (the view being completely agnostic on how the navigation is done)
-- one closure that receives a `NearbyRestaurant` and returns a `Cell` view to be rendered (the view is not responsible by creating the cell and doesn't care what cell it receives)
+- one closure that receives a `NearbyRestaurant` and returns a `Cell` view to be rendered (the view is not responsible for creating the cell and doesn't care what cell it receives)
 - one closure that receives a binding to a `String` and returns a view for searching nearby restaurants

 Furthermore, I avoid making views to depend on their subviews' dependencies by moving the responsibility of creating its subviews to the composition root.
 Thus, I keep the views constructors containing only dependencies they use.